 http://creativityportal.org.uk/?q=&t=,developing-the-young-workforce

-Contact: Julia Fenby Julia.fenby@educationscotland.gov.uk
+Contact: Julia Fenby julia.fenby@educationscotland.gsi.gov.uk

-Stephen Bullock Stephen.bullock@educationscotland.gov.uk
+Stephen Bullock stephen.bullock@educationscotland.gsi.gov.uk

 Equalities

-30. The Improving Gender Balance (IGB) in STEM Programme, now in its second year, is being supported through a partnership between Education Scotland, SDS and the Institute of Physics.
-In its initial phase the two IGB Project Officers have worked with six school clusters in West Lothian, Fife, Glasgow, South Ayrshire and North Ayrshire to trial whole school approaches to promoting gender balance in STEM.

-A suite of resources has now been produced and is available to download from Education Scotland’s National Improvement Hub: https://education.gov.scot/improvement/Pages/sci38-improving-gender-balance.aspx

-The third year of the project will see learning from the initial pilot activity being disseminated widely across Scotland.
+30.

+The Improving Gender Balance (IGB) project has completed its successful three year pilot and a full evaluation is available here.
+Project ownership will now move to Education Scotland with a team of 6 Gender Balance officers working with the newly established Regional Improvement Collaboratives to roll out the learning to every Early Year, Primary and Secondary centre in Scotland.
+The project officers will also continue to work with other STEM, equalities and national partners to ensure gender balance principles are embedded in all areas of a young person’s journey.

+The suite of resources available on the National Improvement Hub has expanded to include action guides for early years, primary and secondary, posters and postcards, lesson plans, videos and case studies of learning from the pilot.

-Contact Charlotte Govan [charlotte.govan@iop.org] or Heather Earnshaw [heather.earnshaw@iop.org]
+Contact Charlotte Govan (charlotte.govan@iop.org) or Heather Earnshaw (heather.earnshaw@iop.org

+.

 DYW Regional Groups

 31. DYW Regional Groups have been established in 21 regions: Glasgow; North East; Fife; Ayrshire; North Highland; the West Region; Edinburgh, Midlothian and East Lothian; Dumfries and Galloway; Dundee and Angus; West Lothian; Inverness and Central Highland; West Highland; Forth Valley; Moray; Perth & Kinross; Lanarkshire and East Dunbartonshire; Argyll and Bute; and the Borders.

 Western Isles, Orkney and Shetland Islands groups have no also been established.

-For the latest information on DYW Regional Groups further information can be found here:

-http://www.employabilityinscotland.com/developing-young-workforce
+A ‘Formative Evaluation of the DYW Regional Groups’ has been undertaken by SQW which will include 13 recommendations.
+Publication date: September 2018

 32. DYW Marketplace System is a digital matching platform that will allow employers to post offers of careers, skills and inspiration sessions to schools.
 The system has been developed as a partnership between Edinburgh, East and Mid Lothian DYW group and Skills Development Scotland, providing the digital expertise to build and host the platform.